Truro, Nova Scotia: Education

 Truro has two public high schools, Cobequid Educational Centre and the francophone École acadienne de Truro.
-Post-secondary options include a campus of the Nova Scotia Community College, and The Institute of Human Services Education, Jane Norman College as well as the Agricultural Campus of Dalhousie University, in the neighboring village of Bible Hill.
+Post-secondary institutions consist of a campus of the Nova Scotia Community College, Jane Norman College (formerly the Institute of Human Services Education), and the Agricultural Campus of Dalhousie University in the neighbouring village of Bible Hill.

 Sports

 Truro has three ice hockey rinks: Deuvilles Rink, Rath Eastlink Community Centre, and the Colchester Legion Stadium.
 Truro is home to the Truro Bearcats, a Junior "A" ice hockey team who are four time MJAHL Champions.
 (Canadian) Football is also a popular sport in the town with all games being played on Friday night at the Truro Amateur Athletic Club (TAAC) grounds.
 Truro Raceway conducts harness races every Sunday.
 Truro is also home to a rugby club, which hosts the World Indoor Sevens Rugby Championships.

 Truro also has a senior baseball team, the Truro Senior Bearcats, that play in the Nova Scotia Senior Baseball League.
 Their home field is at the Truro Amateur Athletic Club (TAAC).

 Lacrosse has become a very popular sport in Truro over the recent years.
 There is a minor lacrosse association, the Truro Bearcats Lacrosse Association, which allows youth to take part in organized lacrosse teams and games.
 As well, there is a junior A lacrosse team, the Mi'Kmaq Warriors, that plays in the East Coast Junior Lacrosse League.
 They play in the summer months out of the Colchester Legion Stadium.

-Truro enjoys a vibrant soccer scene centered about the local "CC Riders" soccer club which serves "Tier 2" soccer for both genders and all ages.
-Outdoor soccer takes place between May and October and indoor 7-a-side and pickup games run through the winter months.

-Finally, there is also curling, bowling, swimming, softball, baseball, tennis, golfing, martial arts, snowboarding, snowshoeing, basketball, volleyball, skiing and most everything else either at school and/or local club level.